Skip to main content

 Web Application Firewall | WAF

-ArvanCloud WAF uses Regex rules and blocks malicious requests based on the Anomaly Scoring method.
+Arvancloud WAF uses Regex rules and blocks malicious requests based on the Anomaly Scoring method.
 The method recognizes threats with high accuracy where every rule is assigned a value.
 The accumulation of the values for every received request is calculated to determine whether it goes beyond the defined WAF threshold.
 The request is blocked when the computed value is the same or higher than the specified threshold.

-This page explains the settings and configuration of ArvanCloud’s WAF.
+This page explains the settings and configuration of Arvancloud’s WAF.

-Settings and Configuration of ArvanCloud’s WAF
+Settings and Configuration of Arvancloud’s WAF

-To change WAF settings, go to your ArvanCloud user panel in the CDN section and click on WAF.
+To change WAF settings, go to your Arvancloud user panel in the CDN section and click on WAF.

 In WAF general setting, you can set your WAF settings to one of the presented ones in the Web Application Firewall section.